Peter Frampton: 2007 to present

-Frampton went on tour in 2011 with The Frampton Comes Alive 35th Anniversary Tour that showcased and followed exactly the songs on the setlist for the original tour from 1976, recorded for Frampton Comes Alive!
+Frampton embarked on a UK tour in March 2011 in support of his new album, visiting Leamington Spa, Glasgow, Manchester, London and Bristol.
+Then, the Frampton Comes Alive 35th Anniversary Tour showcased and followed exactly the songs on the setlist for the original tour from 1976, recorded for Frampton Comes Alive!
 The concerts each night started with the prerecorded thump of a microphone being turned on, familiar to many fans of the album, followed by the recorded voice of Jerry Pompili saying, "If there was ever a musician that was an honorary member of San Francisco society, Mr. Peter Frampton ...", and then the crowd goes wild.
 He played the album song-for-song at 69 locations between 15 June 2011 and 22 October 2011 throughout the US.

-On 11 June 2011, Frampton performed a live set for "Guitar Center Sessions" on DirecTV.
+Also in 2011, on 11 June, Frampton performed a live set for Guitar Center Sessions on DirecTV.
 The episode included an interview with program host Nic Harcourt.

-In 2013, Frampton performed throughout North America as part of the "Frampton's Guitar Circus" tour which featured periodic guest performers including B.B.
+In 2013, Frampton performed throughout North America as part of the Frampton's Guitar Circus Tour which featured periodic guest performers including B.B.
 King, Robert Cray, Don Felder, Rick Derringer, Kenny Wayne Shepherd, Steve Lukather, Sonny Landreth, Davy Knowles, David Hidalgo, Mike McCready, Roger McGuinn and Vinnie Moore.
 On 9 February 2014, Frampton was one of several musicians to participate in The Night That Changed America: A Grammy Salute to The Beatles, a tribute to the Beatles on the 50th anniversary of their first appearance on American television.

-On 23 June 2014, Frampton released a new album entitled Hummingbird in a Box.

-On 11 June 2015, Frampton announced his new studio album, Acoustic Classics; then, on 14 January 2016, he launched the first song: a version of "Do You Feel Like I Do".
+On 23 June 2014, Frampton released a new album, Hummingbird in a Box.
+On 11 June 2015, he announced his new studio album, Acoustic Classics; then, on 14 January 2016, he launched the first song: a version of "Do You Feel Like I Do".

 In 2016, Frampton was inducted into the Musicians Hall of Fame and Museum.

-In 2017 and 2018, Frampton toured with the Steve Miller Band, opening the show.
+In 2017 and 2018, he toured with the Steve Miller Band, opening the show.

-On 22 February 2019, Frampton announced he would be retiring from touring with his 'Peter Frampton Finale—The Farewell Tour' commencing on 18 June 2019 in Tulsa, Oklahoma, running through 12 October ending in Concord, California at the Concord Pavilion.
+On 22 February 2019, Frampton announced he would be retiring from touring with his Peter Frampton Finale—The Farewell Tour commencing on 18 June 2019 in Tulsa, Oklahoma, running through 12 October ending in Concord, California, at the Concord Pavilion.
 The tour featured special guest Jason Bonham's Led Zeppelin Evening, as well as Peter's son Julian Frampton on the West Coast stops.
 He also revealed the reason for the farewell tour; he received a diagnosis of inclusion body myositis (IBM), a progressive muscle disorder characterised by muscle inflammation, weakness, and atrophy (wasting).
-A dollar of every ticket sold for the tour was donated to benefit Frampton's myositis research fund established at Johns Hopkins, where he was treated.
+A dollar of every ticket sold for the tour was donated to benefit Frampton's myositis research fund established at Johns Hopkins Hospital, where he was treated.
 In June 2019, Frampton's album All Blues debuted at number one in the Billboard Top Blues Albums Chart.